chocolate-doom/chocolate-doom/README.md

 # RNG OF DOOM

+> NOTE: NOT TESTED YET

-A extention of chocolate doom where you can edit the rng with Dehacked files. (only in doom and not hexen, heretic, or strife)
+A extention of chocolate doom where you can edit the rng with Dehacked files.

 ```
 Patch File for DeHackEd v3.0